alwaysintune/GildedRose_refactoring-Kata/README.md

 Just for clarification, an item can never have its Quality increase above 50, however "Sulfuras" is a legendary item and as such its Quality is 80 and it never alters.

+## Few things to note

+- There was a hidden Aged Brie functionality, which is not documented in requirements: when sell by date has passed, "Aged Brie" Quality increases twice as fast (reverse of standard item).

+- Initial ["ApprovalTest.ThirtyDays.approved.txt"](https://github.com/alwaysintune/GildedRose_refactoring-Kata/blob/main/tests/csharp.UnitTests/ApprovalTest.ThirtyDays.approved.outdated.txt) had to be updated, since it was intended for refactoring (not with the new functionality in mind).

 ## Steps to reproduce

 ```